KislakCenter/VisColl/README.md

 This project is for XSL transforms for visualization of quire structure  from a parsed collation formula.

+# Download the files

+On the right, click "Download Zip".
+Unzip that, and move the "data" directory and the "xslts" directory (which is inside the directory called "xsl") into the same folder.
+It is very important that you move xslts out of xsl, and that it sit alongside data!
+The other files mentioned below should be placed in the same folder that holds xslts and data.

 # Collation Model

 To create a collation model, use the Collation Modeler form (currently at https://protected-island-3361.herokuapp.com/ and described at https://github.com/demery/collation-modeling)